Kathleen Rice

 Kathleen Maura Rice (born February 15, 1965) is an American lawyer and politician who served as the United States representative for New York's 4th congressional district from 2015 to 2023.
 She is a member of the Democratic Party.
 Before serving in Congress, Rice served as the Nassau County district attorney, and, before that, she served as a federal prosecutor in the U.S. Attorney's Office in Philadelphia and as an assistant district attorney in the Kings County District Attorney's Office in New York City.

 On January 29, 2014, Rice announced that she would run for Congress in New York's 4th congressional district to replace retiring Democratic incumbent Carolyn McCarthy.
 Rice defeated Republican nominee Bruce Blakeman on November 4, 2014, and took office in January 2015.

-On February 15, 2022, Rice announced that she would not seek reelection in 2022.
+On February 15, 2022, Rice announced that she would retire at the end of her term.

 Early life, education, and career

 Rice was born in Manhattan, New York, to Laurence and Christine Rice.
 She grew up in Garden City, on Long Island, as one of 10 siblings.
 Rice graduated from Garden City High School.
 She received a B.A. degree from the Catholic University in 1987 and a J.D. degree from the Touro Law Center in 1991.

 In 1992 Rice began her career as an assistant district attorney in the Kings County District Attorney's Office, under District Attorney Charles J. Hynes.
 She prosecuted cases involving burglaries, robberies and sexual assaults and was the first member of her class to be promoted to the homicide bureau.

 In 1999, Rice was appointed assistant United States Attorney in Philadelphia by then-Attorney General Janet Reno.
 As a federal prosecutor, she prosecuted white-collar crimes, corporate fraud, gun and drug cases, and public corruption.